If you tell yourself, “I hate my life,” then this guide on teaching you how to stop hating yourself will come in handy.

 “If you want to love what you do, abandon the passion mindset (“what can the world offer me?”) and instead adopt the craftsman mindset (“what can I offer the world?”).”

 What if you just stopped giving a damn about how you felt altogether?
 What if you realized you don’t need to feel great to get the job done?
+You can hate yourself and still work.

 I often tell people that happiness isn’t a goal of mine.
 They take it as me saying I’m unhappy when really it means that I know happiness and contentment will come as a byproduct of going on the mission.